expfactory/expfactory/docs/pages/2-usage.md

 /scif/data/expfactory/1753bfb5-a230-472c-aa04-ecdc118c1922	1753bfb5-a230-472c-aa04-ecdc118c1922[active]
 ```

 or you can restart the user, meaning that any status of `finished` or `revoked` is cleared, and the participant can again write (or over-write) data to his or her folder.
+You would need to restart a user if you intend to refresh a token.
 Here we show the folder with list before and after a restart:

 ```